-Christopher Roman, the former Associate Artistic Director of The Forsythe Company, is Artistic Director of the project ensemble.
+Christopher Roman, the former Associate Artistic Director of The Forsythe Company, was Artistic Director of the project ensemble for the 1.EDITION.

 More than 230 dancers applied to join the ensemble, motivated above all by the opportunity for creative dialogue with the DANCE ON artists.
 Many comments revealed a fundamental willingness to be part of something desperately lacking in the field as well as the joy of continued artistic activity.
-Over the next two years, the company will be creating the DANCE ON 1st EDITION repertoire with a range of exceptional choreographers and directors.
+Since 2015 the company has been creating the DANCE ON 1st EDITION repertoire with a range of exceptional choreographers and directors.

-The six dancers in the DANCE ON ENSEMBLE are:
+The dancers in the DANCE ON ENSEMBLE for DANCE ON 1.
+EDITION: